██████╗ ██╗██╗ ██████╗ ████████╗

 | Self-Review | Code review runs before PR push |

-| Epic Decomposition | Complex tickets automatically split into subtasks |
+| Epic Decomposition | Complex tickets automatically split into subtasks (learn more) |

 | Model Routing | Trivial tasks use fast models, complex tasks use deep reasoning |